Dual Enrollment Benefits, Timelines and Eligibility

 Why take a dual-enrollment college course?

-At Ewing High School, eligible students can take up to 5 college courses while they are high school students through the Dual-Enrollment Program.
+At Ewing High School, eligible students can take college courses while they are high school students through the Dual-Enrollment Program.
 The opportunity to take college courses while in high school has numerous benefits.
 The biggest advantage is that is it allows students to get a feel for what college courses entail and the college atmosphere before they are full-time college students.
 Here are additional benefits for taking college courses:

-• College courses are given Advanced Placement (AP) credit and weighting at EHS
+- College courses are given Advanced Placement (AP) credit and weighting at EHS

-• Dual-enrollment students have an opportunity to receive transferable college credits before being a full-time college student
+- Dual-enrollment students have an opportunity to receive transferable college credits before being a full-time college student

-• Dual-enrollment students have the opportunity to collaborate and learn from college level professors and students
+- Dual-enrollment students have the opportunity to collaborate and learn from college level professors and students

 Timeline